wiktorolszowy/fMRI_Marchini_method/README.md

 function from the AnalyzeFMRI package
 - `Marchini_overlay_plot.R`

-  input to this plot functions should be the output of the Marchini function
+  input to this plot function should be the output of the Marchini function
 - `Marchini_pgram_plot.R`

-  input to this plot functions should be the output of the Marchini function
+  input to this plot function should be the output of the Marchini function
 - `Marchini_vs_FSL_comparison.R`

   compares the modified Marchini method with FSL, produces plots and statistics